-That was considerably earlier that the opening date in 2016.
+That was considerably earlier than the opening date in 2016.

-“Last year, I think it was the 28th,” said Peter Groenen, the chief executive officer for K’atlodeeche First Nation (KFN) on the Hay River Reserve.
-“So it’s like 10 days early.”
+“It's like 10 days early," said Peter Groenen, the chief executive officer for K'atlodeeche First Nation on the Hay River Reserve.
+He estimated the crossing didn't open until around Nov.
+28 last year.

-Les Norn, the municipal foreman with KFN, agreed the difference is the amount of snow.
+Les Norn, the municipal foreman with the First Nation, said the difference is the amount of snow.

-Groenen said three workers from KFN began preparing the ice crossing on Nov.
+Groenen said three workers from the First Nation began preparing the ice crossing on Nov.
 7 and worked through a weekend to get the job done.

-The crossing was flooded to build up the ice and it was 18 inches thick at the opening.
+The crossing was flooded to build up the ice.
+It was 18 inches thick when it opened.